derekvmcintire/simple-fetch-ts/README.md

 ---

-## SimpleFetch
+## simpleFetch

-If you want an inflexible, but quick way to make a simple fetch request, you can use simpleTsFetch. simpleFetch skips the response object and returns your parsed data directly.
+If you want an inflexible, but quick way to make a simple fetch request, you can use simpleFetch. simpleFetch skips the response object and returns your parsed data directly.
 It uses the same fetch helper as the factory function, handling errors internally.

 ```typescript